kenichi/turmeric/README.md

-Tumeric
+Turmeric
 =======

-Named for my favorite make-this-tofu-kinda-look-like-eggs spice, "tumeric" is a super micro boilerplate for quick sinatra-based web apps.
+Named for my favorite make-this-tofu-kinda-look-like-eggs spice, "turmeric" is a super micro boilerplate for quick sinatra-based web apps.
 It's so micro that persistence frameworks aren't even present, since I often need to select based on the needs of the project.
 Inspired by